 Prevention

-git commit -am "checkpoint before AI refactor"so the agent has a known-good fallback - Enable IDE auto-save + Local History (VS Code / Cursor have this by default) as a second safety net independent of git
+git commit -am "checkpoint before AI refactor"so the agent always has a known-good fallback. - Enable your editor’s auto-save and Local History (VS Code and Cursor both have Local Timeline / Local History built in).
+It is independent of git and catches edits that never became git objects.

-git pushto a remote or personal backup branch at end of day — reflog is local only and disappears with the disk- After a critical change, push to a
+git pushto a remote or personal backup branch at the end of the day.
+The reflog is local only and disappears with the disk.- After a critical change, push to a

-wip/branch before continuing, so you don’t squash mid-state commits you might need - Forbid
+wip/branch before continuing, so a later squash can never strip a mid-state commit you might need. - In team policy, block

 Related